Skip to content

 Response

-The Send transactional email endpoint will respond with the message’s dispatch_id which represents the instance of this message send.
+The Send transactional email endpoint responds with the message’s dispatch_id which represents the instance of this message send.
 This identifier can be used along with events from the Transactional HTTP event postback to trace the status of an individual email sent to a single user.

 Example responses